suchika01raturi/suchika01raturi/README.md

 ## Fun Fact
-> One time, I controlled a Bluetooth skateboard using a random app from the Play Stor and shockingly, it worked perfectly. <br>
+- One time, I controlled a Bluetooth skateboard using a random app from the Play Stor and shockingly, it worked perfectly.
-> I often find myself talking to my code out loud and weirdly enough it behaves better afterward.
+- I often find myself talking to my code out loud and weirdly enough it behaves better afterward.
 I think you should try that too sometime :)

 <p align="center">
   <img src="https://readme-typing-svg.herokuapp.com/?lines=Thanks+for+visiting!+Drop+a+star⭐&center=true&color=9f79ee&size=20" />